Kristina01111000/Drws_site/README.md

 - Make logo of the youtube channel green part bigger add white background

 - set up the emailchain
-get teh email list addition on the sign up page

 - Maybe don’t say the days of the challenge, think about that, so that we don’t make people who haven't started it don't feel bad but also sounds good to people who have started it
 - Maybe putting some info in to make it more like a newsletter, something about eating healthy -> newsletter is seperate